iamrohitagg/iamrohitagg/README.md

 - 💬 Ask me about Java, C++ and JavaScript
 - 📫 How to reach me: rohitaggarwal376@gmail.com

-- ⚡ Fun fact: You can't get JS errors if you don't open the console 😄
+- ⚡ Fun fact: Sometimes when coding in JavaScript, I just want to say "Fuck this".
+But I can't remember what "this" refers to. 😄